-- ZDB to disk - see page 56

-The replica is kept on the array and used as the backup.

-Data can be restored using Instant Recovery (see page 8), which recovers the complete replica.

-- ZDB to disk+tape see page 56

-- 1. Data in the replica is streamed to tape.

-- 2. The replica is kept on the array.
+- ZDB to disk see "ZDB to disk" on page 70 The replica is kept on the array and used as the backup.
+Data can be restored using instant recovery (see "Instant recovery" on page 31), which recovers the complete replica. - ZDB to disk+tape see "ZDB to disk+tape" on page 70 - 1.
+Data in the replica is streamed to tape according to the tape backup type you have selected (Full, Incr, Incr 1-9). - 2.
+The replica is kept on the array.